pacalabre/powstash/readme.md

 Add Mongo --done
-Create Databases (Users, saved resorts)    --created Users, need to create saved resorts Create and attach Sign Up button to database --done Create and attach Sign In page
+Create Databases (Users, saved resorts)    --created Users, need to create saved resorts Create and attach Sign Up button to database --done Create and attach Log In page
 Create and Style sign up page --created, not styled
 If signed in, you see menu, if not you see sign up / login Add ability to add resorts to My Resorts